Local Authority (LA)-Funded Social Care & PA Support

 You can choose to receive your personal budget to either:

 - enable the LA to provide a package of care for you.
-They will source the Personal Assistants / carers and pay them directly on your behalf (sometimes called a managed personal budget) or
+They will source the Personal Assistants (PAs) or carers and pay them directly on your behalf.
+This is sometimes called a managed personal budget) or

 - you can choose to have direct payments.
-This is when you recruit and employ your own personal assistants (PAs).
+This is when you recruit and employ your own PAs.
 You run your own pay roll account.
 You control how your PAs support you

 Different options suit different people in different situations.
 It is worth asking what options are open to you and researching the pluses and minuses of each.